Leonardo-Boss/suckless-site/suckless.org/wiki.md

 Changes
 -------
-The incoming changes to the wiki are all sent to the wiki@suckless.org mailinglist.
+The incoming changes to the wiki are all sent to the wiki@ mailinglist.
 See [community](http://suckless.org/community) for how to subscribe to this list.